Kalabasa/fbnotify/README.md

 You need to configure it to listen to your Facebook notifications feed.

-First, execute `fbnotify.py`.
+First, execute `fbnotify.py` (using Python >= 2.7!
+Not Python 3!).
 It will show an error saying `no url found`.
 This URL, which is your FB feed, is needed by the program.

 To get this URL: